 Who’s the biggest inspiration for flooring trends?
 Mother Nature herself.
-And with easy-to-clean, durable materials like laminate, vinyl, and tile, flooring options are more cost-effective than ever.
+And with easy-to-clean, durable materials like waterproof engineered hardwood, vinyl and tile, flooring options are more cost-effective than ever.

 Nature has become the major inspiration for flooring.
 The biggest trend now is a natural look with durable and easy-to-maintain look-alike materials.

-Whether you’re searching for tile, resilient luxury vinyl or laminate, you can get a variety of natural looks, including wood, stone, marble, travertine, and slate.
+When you’re ready for new flooring installation, you can get a variety of natural looks, including wood, stone, marble, travertine and slate, with materials like tile, resilient luxury vinyl and waterproof engineered hardwood,.

 Resilient luxury vinyl has become one of the fastest-growing types of flooring.
-It’s waterproof and able to withstand heavy furniture as well as kids and pets.
-Sears Home Services offers Floor, which also comes with an acoustical pad attached, helping keep things quiet, with the added benefit of a faster install since there’s no need for a separate underlayment.
+It’s waterproof and withstands heavy furniture as well as foot traffic.
+Sears Home Services a luxury vinyl that comes with an attached acoustical pad that reduces noise; the pad has the added benefit of making installation go faster, because there’s no separate underlayment.

 Here are the top six trends in flooring — and how to get the looks.